nkhanal0/devops-one-click-elk/README.md

 * Install `jq` Locally.
 * Run `aws configure`.

+## Generate Keypair

+* Modify the `aws/gen-keypair.sh` with the name of the Keypair you want to create.
+* Run `./gen-keypair.sh`.
+* You will see a `*.pem` generated based on the name you choose.
+* Use that Keypair for other steps.

 ## Packer(Jenkins)

-* Modify the `jenkins-ami.json` to suit your need.
+* Modify the `packer/jenkins-ami.json` to suit your need.
 * You need to open port 8080 in your firewall for Jenkins.
 * Once the EC2 instance is created, You will need to unlock Jenkins by grabbing a password from the EC2 instance: `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`.